yeti0904/ysl/README.md

 ## error
 takes no arguments

-prints out where it was called + a backtrace
+prints out where it was called + a backtrace and exits

+## sqrt
+takes in 1 integer argument and computes the square root